AsakuraKai/Conversion/MOCK_IMPLEMENTATIONS.md

 ## ✅ Conclusion

-Both mock implementations are:
+All mock implementations are:
 - ✅ **Intentional** - Documented with clear TODOs
 - ✅ **Functional** - Provide working features for development
 - ✅ **Non-Blocking** - Don't prevent feature development
 - ✅ **Well-Architected** - Easy to upgrade without refactoring
-- ✅ **Low Impact** - Users can complete all workflows
+- ✅ **Low-Medium Impact** - Users can complete workflows (with limitations)

+### CHUNK 9 Special Notes:
+- FolderMonitorRepositoryImpl is **functional for testing** but needs SAF upgrade
+- MonitoringService is a **shell/placeholder** - Sokchea must implement
+- Both are **high priority** for production as monitoring is a headline feature
+- FileObserver limitation is **acceptable for development** but not production

+**Action Required:**
-**No immediate action required.** Upgrade during production hardening phase before public release.
+- CHUNK 5, 6 mocks: Upgrade during production hardening phase
+- **CHUNK 9 mocks: High priority - upgrade before feature release**

 ---

 **Document Maintained By:** Development Team
 **Review Frequency:** Before each production release
-**Last Review:** December 3, 2025
+**Last Review:** December 4, 2025